Immigration Options for Undocumented Children and Families

 Special Immigrant Status (SIS) Unit

-It is not the duty of CSWs to report undocumented children and families to Immigration & Customs Enforcement (ICE).
+CSWs cannot report undocumented children and families to Immigration & Customs Enforcement (ICE).
 Instead, in an effort to serve the best interest of the child, CSWs may refer qualified clients to the Special Immigrant Status (SIS) Unit to provide immigration services.

 DCFS initially established the Special Immigrant Status (SIS) Unit to provide immigration services to all DCFS children eligible for Special Immigrant Juvenile Status (SIJS), an immigration law under Section 153 of the Federal Immigration Act of 1990.
-When children are eligible for SIJS, the SIS Unit handles the entire legalization process for referred cases until the U.S. Citizenship and Immigration Services (USCIS) approves or denies lawful permanent resident status and issues a lawful resident card "green card" for the child/youth.
+When children are eligible for SIJS, the SIS Unit collaborates with immigration attorneys throughout the entire legalization process for referred cases until the U.S. Citizenship and Immigration Services (USCIS) approves or denies lawful permanent resident status and issues a permanent resident card "green card" for the child/youth.

 The SIS Unit is located at the Broadway office on the 5th floor.
 It consists of specialized Eligibility Workers (EW) who process the entire legalization process for eligible undocumented children/youth.
 EWs are assigned as secondary on all SIS referrals from regional offices with the referring CSW remaining as the primary on the case.
 The EW from the SIS Unit will keep the case-carrying CSW informed as to the status of the application and inform the CSW if additional documentation (e.g. disposition reports on any arrests, proof of date and place of birth, complete immunization records, etc.) is required for the approval of the child’s legal status.